-Electrosteel Castings Limited Q1 FY24 Earnings Conference Call August 11, 2023 and there will be an opportunity for you to ask questions after the presentation concludes.
+Electrosteel Castings Limited Q1 FY24 Earnings Conference Call August 11, 2023

-Moderator: Ladies and gentlemen, good day and welcome to the Q1 FY24 Earnings Conference Call of pressing "" then "0" on your touchtone phone.
+Ladies and gentlemen, good day and welcome to the Q1 FY24 Earnings Conference Call of Electrosteel Castings Limited.
+As a reminder, all participant lines will be in the listen only mode, and there will be an opportunity for you to ask questions after the presentation concludes.
+Should you need any assistance during this conference call, please signal an operator by pressing "" then "0" on your touchtone phone.
 Please note that this conference is being recorded.
 I now hand the conference over to Mr. Vikash Verma from Ernst & Young LLP.
 Thank you and over to you sir.